-Section IX.E of this policy applies except that the investigator will include a preliminary determination of responsibility for each allegation in the completed investigation report.
+Section IX.E of this policy applies except that the investigator, the Dean of Students (or other party designated by the Chief of Staff), will include a preliminary determination of responsibility for each allegation in the completed investigation report.
 The preliminary determination of responsibility will also include the findings of fact that support the investigator's determination as well as the rationale for the determination for each allegation.
-The completed investigation report will be forwarded to the Title IX Coordinator (or designee).
+The completed investigation report will be forwarded to the Chief of Staff (or designee).

-The Title IX Coordinator (or designee) will conduct an independent review of the investigation report and, at the conclusion of the review, will:
+The Chief of Staff (or designee) will conduct an independent review of the investigation report and, at the conclusion of the review, will:

-Accept the preliminary determination regarding responsibility of the Respondent, and either dismiss the matter or proceed to resolution (if applicable);

-- Amend the preliminary determination regarding responsibility of the Respondent and either dismiss the matter or proceed to resolution (if applicable); or - Remand the process back to the investigation stage to address an investigation concern.
+- Accept the preliminary determination regarding responsibility of the Respondent, and either dismiss the matter or proceed to resolution (if applicable); - Amend the preliminary determination regarding responsibility of the Respondent and either dismiss the matter or proceed to resolution (if applicable); or - Remand the process back to the investigation stage to address an investigation concern.